iomesh/docs/docs/zbs-operator/deployment.md

 [1]: http://iomesh.com/charts

 ## ZBS Installation

 ### Prerequisite

-1. three kubernetes worker node or more
+- Three Kubernetes worker node or more
+- Each worker node needs
-2. tow ssd (or ssd partition) or more per worker for ZBS journal and cache
+  - At least two SSDs (or partitions) , for ZBS journal and cache
-3. one hdd (or ssd / hdd partition) or more per worker for ZBS partition
+  - At least one HDD (or partitions, SSDs is also fine) , for ZBS partition
-4. a data network interface per worker (at least 10Gb) for ZBS
-5. a access network interface (at least 10Gb) for ZBS per worker if it is a Disaggregated deployment
+  - A 10GbE (or better) NICs, for ZBS data network
+  - If it's a Disaggregated Deployment, another 10GbE (or better) for Access Network

 ### Get started